 Is a Bolt-On Solution Right for Your Back Office?

-In the world of ERP systems and the financial back office, you might often hear the term “bolt-on” solution.
+When it comes to ERP systems and the financial back office, you might often hear the term “bolt-on” solution to extend the capability of your ERP.
 But what exactly is a bolt-on, and is it the right move for your organization’s financial operations?

 What Are Bolt-Ons?